xuchongplus/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Energy Economics
-- Energy & Environmental Economics
+- Environmental Economics
-- Green finance
+- Green Finance
 - Chinese Economic Issue

 # Education to show in About widget